redeit0109/iskatel/README.md

    - **Whoami**: Information about the current user, including their SID (Security Identifier), group membership, permissions, and other security attributes.

 2. **Backup saving**:
-   - **SAM/SYSTEM**: These backup files may have Windows user passwords and system vulnerabilities after hash analysis. **!WARNING : ILLEGAL!**
+   - **SAM/SYSTEM**: These backup files may have Windows user passwords and system vulnerabilities after hash analysis.

 4. **Process Information Collection**:
    - **Running Processes**: Collects information about running processes, including their IDs, names, CPU usage, and memory usage.